 So you abandon projects when they stop feeling “authentic.”
 You wait for inspiration that rarely shows up.
 You convince yourself that real artists suffer, and success is for ordinary people anyway.

-• Creative blocks from fear of being ordinary
+• Creative blocks rooted in fear of being ordinary

 • Abandoning projects when difficulty arrives